GameFoundry/bsf/Documentation/Manuals/User/bsl.md

  - "ui" - unsigned integer
  - no suffix - normalized real in [0, 1] range (internally backed by an unsigned integer)

-Example of attributes in action:
 ~~~~~~~~~~~~~~
 shader MyShader
 {
 	code
 	{
-		// Hide from public interface
-		[internal]
-		Texture2D someMap;

-		cbuffer SomeBuffer
-		{
-			float3 position;

-			// Interpret as color, instead of a 3D vector
-			[color]
-			float3 tint;
-		};

 		// Texture contains 4-channel 16-bit floating point data, and we plan on reading from it
 		[layout(rgba16f))]
 		RWTexture2D someMap2;